 For American expats, no brand epitomizes coffee better than Starbucks.
 Its ubiquitous presence in the US around every corner, in grocery stores, and at airports makes Starbucks a powerful symbol of brand USA.
 But, something is different about the Starbucks outlets in India.
 The signage outside the shop is not like other Starbucks coffee shops.

 First, the name is written in Hindi on the left and English on the right.
 In Maharashtra, English business signs must also display the Hindi or Marathi equivalent.
 Often, these equivalents are smaller than the English names.
-Occasionally, however, the English and Hindi signs appear equal size.
+Occasionally, however, the English and Hindi signs appear equal in size.
 That Starbucks chose to give the Hindi name equal footing with the English one speaks volumes about its approach to wooing the Indian market.
 Because, let’s face it, even though many expats will be excited to have another familiar brand in India, we are not the target market.
 That market is middle- and upper-class Indians who want what America has to offer, whether shoes, clothing, or coffee.
 Consequently, Starbucks has modified its price structure to remain competitive with other Indian coffee chains like Cafe Coffee Day.
 A large latte that would have cost about $5 in the US costs less than $3 in India.
 The coffee prices max out at about Rs.
 200 or $4.

 Second, the name on either side of the door reads vertically from top to bottom: A TATA Alliance Starbucks.
 Few Indian brands pack a more powerful punch than TATA.
 The name is everywhere from the back of goods carriers to the front of retail outlets.
 Even the storied Taj Mahal Palace Hotel is part of the TATA brand.
 TATA Global Beverages, Starbucks’ partner, is a multinational powerhouse of brands that includes Tetley tea and Himalayan water.
 TATA already has the infrastructure and supply-chain connections that would make such an alliance profitable to both parties.
 By partnering with TATA, Starbucks has a local supplier for coffee and tea.
 An alliance between Starbucks and TATA seems logical.